IBM/cp4ba-jam-in-a-box/README.md

 ## Quick Start

-1. Select the solution and version or the asset of interest from the [Solutions and Assets](#solutions-and-assets) section
+1. Select the solution and version of the asset of interest from the [Solutions and Assets](#solutions-and-assets) section
 2. Follow the instructions in the **Quick Start** section of the linked document

 ## Introduction